We currently spend around £350 million externally each year, across both revenue and capital.

 We have implemented a single supplier framework for an accounts payable audit solution to work alongside the organisations existing accounting system.
 The software provides in-depth analysis of the public sector organisations finances in order to identify potential financial errors.

 The single supplier framework is available to all public sector organisations within the United Kingdom, including but not limited to central government departments and their arm length bodies and agencies, non department public bodies, NHS bodies and local authorities.
-This will be a four year single supplier framework with the ability to create 9 year call off contracts from.
+This will be a four year single supplier framework with the ability to create nine year call off contracts from.

-The attached buyers guide provides interested parties the details around the framework, if you wish to proceed download and complete Schedule B of the Buyers Guide (docx / 173 KB).
+The attached buyers guide provides interested parties the details around the framework, if you wish to proceed download and complete schedule B of the buyers guide (docx / 173 KB).

 Definitions and interpretation